praveenaiiisc/Image_Captioning/README.md

-## Project1: To build a model that can generate a descriptive caption for an image Without Attention :
+## Project1: To build a model that can generate caption for an image Without Attention :
-- Some Result of Fiest Proect
+- Some Result of First Project
 ---

 !<img src="image.png" alt="Image" width="400" height="400" /> !<img src="image-1.png" alt="Image" width="400" height="400" />